UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 Remember: this seems like a lot -- but it *does* reflect he real workflow when doing real coding.
 Even if you work alone, a version control system is a really good idea.

-General Advice for working with git and gitHub
+General Advice for working with git and GitHub
 ==============================================

 Committing your code